How we are helping

 Objective 2: Promoting peace and stability

-Australia continues to provide humanitarian assistance to enable those affected by conflict and displacement lead safe and dignified lives.
+Australia continues to provide humanitarian assistance to enable those affected by conflict and displacement to lead safe and dignified lives.
 In Rakhine, Kachin, northern Shan, and southeast Myanmar, Australia supports international and local humanitarian partners to deliver essential supplies and services, with a focus on protecting vulnerable women and children.
 On the Thai border, we also support preparations for voluntary returns to Myanmar when appropriate.

 Investments for promoting peace and stability